DenysVuika/PicoServe/README.md

 ### CORS Configuration

-The server comes with CORS (Cross-Origin Resource Sharing) enabled by default, allowing unrestricted access from any origin.
-This is ideal for development environments where you might be running your frontend and backend on different ports.
+The server comes with CORS (Cross-Origin Resource Sharing) enabled by default with credentials support.
+This is ideal for development environments where you might be running your frontend and backend on different ports, and when using authentication tokens or cookies.

 **Current Setup (Development):**
-- Allows all origins (`Access-Control-Allow-Origin: *`)
+- Reflects the request origin (allows any origin dynamically)
+- **Credentials enabled** - supports cookies, authorization headers, and TLS client certificates
-- Allows all HTTP methods (GET, POST, PUT, DELETE, etc.)
+- Allows common HTTP methods (GET, POST, PUT, DELETE, PATCH, OPTIONS)
-- Allows all headers
+- Allows standard headers (Content-Type, Authorization, X-Requested-With)
+- Caches preflight OPTIONS requests for 10 minutes

+**Why Credentials are Important:**
+- Required when using cookies for authentication
+- Needed for Authorization headers to work properly with proxies
+- Essential for OIDC/OAuth flows
+- Allows CORS preflight (OPTIONS) requests to pass through

 **For Production:**